corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-A `StateRef` uniquely identifies an input state, allowing the notary to mark it as historic.
+A `StateRef` uniquely identifies an input state.
+This lets the notary mark it as historic.
 It is made up of:

-* The hash of the transaction that generated the state
+* The hash of the transaction that generated the state.
-* The state’s index in the outputs of that transaction
+* The state’s index in the outputs of that transaction.

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}